Vivienne Poy: Asian Heritage Month

 In 2001, the Senate of Canada adopted a motion put forth by Poy to designate the month of May as Asian Heritage Month in Canada and it was officially declared as such the following year.

 Canada's National Anthem

 Poy was an early proponent of changing the lyrics of Canada's National Anthem to more inclusive wording by changing the line "in all thy sons command" to "in all of us command.
 Her argument centered around the fact that the proposed wording was the original lyric after having been changed to "sons" during the First World War in order to encourage young men to enlist.
 Poy put sponsored the change twice with sufficient votes but the action was halted each time due to prorogation of Parliament.

 Famous Five Monument

-Poy was and instrumental sponsor for the creation of a monument to The Famous Five.
+Poy was an instrumental sponsor for the creation of a monument to The Famous Five.